 Additional checks are done through annual surveillance audits to proactively verify on-going compliance.
 Only operations who continuously meet our standards earn the right to make “Responsible Wood-certified” claims and use the Responsible Wood label.

 Want to check if you are sourcing or buying certified products?
 The Team at Responsible Wood can help.
 ENQUIRE HERE .

 The AFA is proud to announce a working partnership with Responsible Wood*.
 Responsible Wood is the National Governing Body for PEFC Australia.
-Established in 2002, Responsible Wood* are pioneers in the development of certification standards for wood and wood products sourced from sustainably managed forests in Australia.
-RW standards...
+Established in 2002, Responsible Wood* are pioneers in the development of certification standards for wood and wood products...